TutorTonyM/laravel-subscriber/README.md

 ```bash
 composer require tutortonym/laravel-subscriber
 ```

+The package will automatically register itself, and it will be ready to use.

 ### Publishing Files
 You can publish certain files by using the artisan command vendor:publish as such: